-While we’ve traveled a lot we’d never had the pleasure of taking an RV

-  trip through the Southwest.
-As excited as we were we knew it would be

-  different than any other trip we’ve been on and might call for more

-  preparation.
-Here are some things we learned planning and during on our

-  trip that will be useful for other first time RVers.
+While we’ve traveled a lot we’d never had the pleasure of taking a Southwest RV trip through Arizona and Utah.
+As excited as we were we knew it would be different than any other trip we’ve been on and might call for more preparation.
+Here are some things we learned planning and during on our trip that will be useful for other first time RVers.

 You Don’t Have to Buy an RV to Get the RV Experience, Just Rent One!

 Did you know you could have an RV experience without owning an RV?
 Renting an RV is really simple!
 We rented ours from Outdoorsy, it’s like an Airbnb for RVs.
 The process was easy and the owner we rented from told us everything we needed to know before we drove off.
 We recorded what he said and showed so we could reference back on in case we forgot something on the road.

 The Different Types of RVs and How to Choose the Right RV for You

 There are three different types of RV: Class A, Class B, and Class C.

 Class A RVs are the biggest ones and resemble coach buses.
 In all honesty they probably aren’t the best option for first timers unless you’re used to driving tour buses or tractor-trailers.

 Class B RVs are camper vans.
 They are sprinter vans that have been converted into a living space.
 This means the bathrooms and walking space is extremely tight.
 Your shower and toilet will be in the same space and the max sleeping capacity is typically two people.

 We rented a Class C RV.
 It is a motorhome on the chasse of a truck or a van.
 They provide a good amount of space and come with multiple beds, dining table and full bathroom.
 Here’s a glimpse of the one we rented but you check out more on what vacationing in an RV looks like.